FOR BOOKINGS, MESSAGE US AT Instagram @balabacpalawan FB Messenger

 Guaranteed Visit To the best Spots

 All highlight islands in Balabac are private properties.
-Onok Island, the most beautiful and expensive of them requires every visitor to be given oral permit first by the management before coming.
+Onok Island, the most beautiful and expensive of themΒ requires every visitor to be given oral permit first by the management before coming.
 There are some tour operators banned from visiting some islands, too.
-If Onok is not in their itinerary, that’s because they’ren ot allowed to visit.
+If Onok is not in their itinerary, that’s because they’re not allowed to visit.
 Our local team has developed a good relationship with these owners/managers that is why our guests were allowed to visit even when others are not.

 We provide added Security